 Impact: 444,000 people

 Sensitive information belonging to ProctorU, an online proctoring service for remote students, was leaked online for free on a dark web hacking forum.
-This incident was part of a larger data leak impacting 18 different company's and exposing a total of 386 million records.
+This incident was part of a larger data leak impacting 18 companies and exposing 386 million records.

 The compromised database of 444,000 records included user records with email addresses belonging to: